saeedalig/flask-app/README.md

 ## Pipeline
 I have created two pipelines in Jenkins.
 One for Continuous Integration(CI) and another for [Continuous Deployment](https://github.com/saeedalig/k8s-manifest.git)
 .
-CI pipeline ended with triggering the CD pileline.
-To keep the project simple, I have added few stages in CD pipeline that only update the IMAGE_TAG coming from the CI pipeline in the deployment manifest and then push it to the GitHub to get the latest changes reflected in Kubernetes Cluster.
+CI pipeline ends with triggering the CD pileline.
+To keep the project simple, I have added few stages in CD pipeline that only update the IMAGE_TAG coming from the CI pipeline in the deployment manifest and then push it to the GitHub to get the latest changes reflected in Kubernetes Cluster through `Argocd`.

 ### Pipeline Script